dev34253/yacoin-docker/README.md

 # yacoin-docker
-Dockerfiles for Yacoin
+Dockerfiles for Yacoin Build Environment

 Build the docker image:
-sudo docker build -t yacoinbuild .
+docker build -t yacoinbuild .

-Build yacoind and yacoin-qt for linux from yacoin github master branch: sudo docker run -v ABSOLUTE_PATH_FOR_BINARIES:/yacoin/bin yacoinbuild
+If you want to use it to build yacoin inside of it and the source is on the host: docker run -v ABSOLUTE_PATH_TO_YACOIN_SOURCE:/src/yacoin -ti yacoinbuild /bin/bash